State Lawyers Corps

 The State Lawyers Corps (Spanish: Cuerpo de Abogados del Estado) is a body of top civil servants in Spain, dependent on the Solicitor General of the State, itself organically integrated (currently) within the Ministry of Justice.

 It was created in 1881.
-It is formed by licentiate graduates (later graduates) in Law, who join the body after passing a competitive public examination, considered among the hardest to pass in Spain.
+It is formed by licentiate graduates (later graduates) in Law, who join the body after passing a public examination, considered among the hardest to pass in Spain.
 Experts in the ins and outs of the Public Administration, and with a valued social network, the State Lawyers are also highly sought in the private sector.